OpenBfS/UncertRadio/docs/content.rst

 necessary, the basic units within the CSV file can be modified by the user.

-By the menu item “Edit – test physical units“, the transformation to basic units can be tested.
-In UncertRadio’s text editor a comparison of “original“ and “converted“ units is shown for the list of quantities (symbols), as well as their associated values and uncertainties.
+By the menu item "Edit – test physical units", the transformation to basic units can be tested.
+In UncertRadio's text editor a comparison of "original" and "converted" units is shown for the list of quantities (symbols), as well as their associated values and uncertainties.
 At the begin of this list, a first error message is shown in case of conversion errors found by the program, which can indicate indirectly a wrong